 Robin Powell: Hello again.
-There may be a few people who can manage without, but sooner or later the vast majority of us need a financial advisor.
+There may be a few people who can manage without, but sooner or later the vast majority of us need a financial adviser.
 So, how do you go about choosing one?

 Michael Kitces is a well-renowned authority on this subject.
 He says that it’s important to

-RP: Thank you to Michael Kitces and until next time.
+Robin Powell: Thank you to Michael Kitces and until next time.
 Goodbye.